 Driven to the brink of extinction, the black rhino's story is one of the most tragic wildlife crimes.
-Due to poaching, 92% of the population has been wiped out over the past 30 years, and there are now just 5,055 left in the world.
+Due to poaching, 92% of the population has been wiped out over the past 30 years, and there are now just 5,055 left in the world (according to updated WAF figures, the population has grown to 6,487 or more in 2024).
 These numbers are an improvement, however, from the lowest point of 2,500 in the 1980s and are thanks to conservation efforts and, perhaps surprisingly, tourism.
 Firstly, in the early 1980s, Save the Rhino Trust (SRT) was formed to offer poachers a more secure livelihood as wildlife rangers.
 In 2003, SRT partnered with Wilderness Safaris, an eco-tourism operator.
 Their common vision was to view the rhino discreetly.

 By accommodating tourists willing to pay money to track rhinos on foot, they provided employment for locals and income for monitoring and research.
 After 30 years of work and ten years of responsible tourism, rhino numbers increased fivefold.